crate/crate-howtos/docs/deployment/containers/docker.rst

 ..
 SEEALSO::

-    Guide for running CrateDB on :ref:`Kubernetes <cratedb-kubernetes>`.
+    A guide for running CrateDB on :ref:`Kubernetes <cratedb-kubernetes>`.

     The official `CrateDB Docker image`_.